When a transit of Mercury was first observed, astronomers didn't believe what they saw

 Observations of the transit of Mercury have been reported as far back as the ninth century, but after Galileo introduced the telescope in 1610, it became clear that earlier observers were probably seeing sunspots rather than Mercury.

 For the transit of Nov.
 7, 1631, a number of astronomers set up to capture Mercury's movement in front of our star.
-Only one, a catholic priest in Paris named Pierre Gassendi, succeeded.
-He later published his observations, which indicate he couldn't quite believe what he was seeing at the time.
+Only one, a catholic priest in Paris named Pierre Gassendi, published his observations, which indicate he couldn't quite believe what he was seeing at the time.

 "I was far from suspecting that Mercury would project such a small shadow," Gassendi wrote.